Rules of The Road

 Box Junctions

-• You may only wait in a box junction when you're turning right and your exit lane is clear but you can't complete the turn because of oncoming traffic.
-Box Junctions Video Tutorial.
+• You may only wait in a box junction when you’re turning right and your exit lane is clear but you can’t complete the turn because of oncoming traffic.
+For further information see our box Junctions Video Tutorial.

 • If you park at night on a road where the speed limit is above 30 mph you must leave your parking lights (sidelights) on.